ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 6. Bring questions to class.

-7. Download the Slidell Louisiana (passing hurricane) 12Z sounding and compare with the Reno sounding.
-What do you see that's different?
+7. Download the Slidell Louisiana 12Z sounding and compare with the Reno sounding.
+(Local backup).

 Some skewT lnP applications and measurements.